-A maximum of 12 credit hours may be selected in performance study.
-For students whose primary performance area is not piano, P100 Elective/Secondary Piano taken after the keyboard proficiency examination is passed may be used toward these 12 credit hours.
+A maximum of 12 credit hours may be secondary performance study.
+For students whose primary performance area is not piano, P100 taken after completion of the keyboard proficiency may be used.
+Remaining electives to be chosen from undergraduate courses for music majors.